Bardolph-Automation-Inc/bardolph/docs/web_server.rst

 as my primary means of controlling my lights.
 However, it is designed to compliment the LIFX mobile app, not to replace it.

-In comparison to the LIFX app, this local web server has these
+In comparison to a typical IoT installation, this local web server has these  differences:

-differences:
+* Because each script has its own URL, I can easily launch a script with a browser bookmark.

-* Each script has its own URL.
-This makes it easy to access scripts with bookmarks and a web browser.
+* After the bulbs have booted up, there's no dependency on the Internet.
-* After the bulbs boot up, there's no need for external Internet connectivity.
+* I can acess the app from any browser in my apartment.
-* I can acess the app from any browser in my apartment without logging in to anything.
+* Nobody at Amazon or Google knows when I turn my lights on.

 For example, if you want to just turn off the lights, you may find that navigating an app complicates a simple task.
 In my case,